HinChou/Web-Scraper/README.md

 2. Houses for Rent Data:
 Houses for rent data from http://www.58.com

-4. Teacher Employment Information Data: Using multiprocessing module Aggregate information from several websites
+4. Teacher Employment Information Data:
+Using multiprocessing module to aggregate information from several websites

 Why multiprocessing?
 Differences between multiprocessing and threading.